patrickshih123/BluetoothSerial_Cordova/README.md

 # Function of the App
-It's mainly built for IOT.
-For example, the temperature information can be transmitted through Bluetooth from device to mobile phone real-time.
-Meanwhile, the data can be shown on the App graphically.
+It's mainly built for the Internet of Things.
+For example, the temperature information can be real-time transmitted through Bluetooth from device to mobile phone.
+Meanwhile, the data can be graphically displayed on the App.

 # BluetoothSerial_Cordova
 (1) Android/iOS App for bluetoothSerial HC-05 developed with Cordova, using Javascript.
 (2) Please set up the development environment of Cordova.
 (3) The code is developed for the bluetooth module, HC-05.
-(4) You may download the HTML file to see its UI design.